aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

   after that i have added a new folder in Areas name as a Admin and added Views file in it After this step i have deleted the Data And Models and in last step i have deleted my controllers folder and my assignment is completed niow ......

+ ASSIGNMENT PART 2( Working on the second part of the assignment)

+ I changed database name and saved it in the appsetting.json.